 * Tights – tights will help keep your feet warm, but don’t go for ones that are much darker than your skin as it will look false.
 The same applies to the other extreme – no white tights, especially if you can see your ankles as they will inevitably make your legs look bigger.
 If you’re wearing boots (see below), it’s another matter.

 * Wedding boots – from big to small, high to low, boots are in.
 Luckily, dainty, Mary Poppins-style boots are all over the place this year, so take a look at the range of boots suitable for wearing with your wedding dress.
-What about the range of fashionable boots from Pink by Paradox wedding shoes?
+What about the range of fashionable boots from?
 Or what about these handmade bridal boots from ?

 * If you want a coloured wedding shoe, remember not to go for anything too heavy, unless your colour scheme calls for it (try and leverage a dark colour with a lighter material).
 And black is a no-NO!